 Cutting a long story short, It is indeed a difficult and tricky task to build a flexible, robust, and scalable test infrastructure that caters to varying scales, especially for a cutting-edge product like Unravel, and with a team that strives for the highest quality in every build.

-In this post, we have highlighted commonly faced hurdles in testing big data pipelines.
-We have also showcased the reliable testing strategies we have developed to efficiently test and certify big data ecosystems.
+In this post, we have highlighted commonly faced hurdles in testing modern data stack pipelines.
+We have also showcased the reliable testing strategies we have developed to efficiently test and certify modern data stack ecosystems.
 Armed with these test approaches, just like us, you can also effectively tame the scaling giant!